You can use the -h option to view the common options supported by ossfs.

 echo bucket-test:LTAIbZcdVCmQ****:MOk8x0y9hxQ31coh7A5e2MZEUz**** > /etc/passwd-ossfs chmod 640 /etc/passwd-ossfs echo bucket-test:LTAIbZcdVCmQ****:MOk8x0y9hxQ31coh7A5e2MZEUz**** > /passwd-path/passwd-ossfs chmod 600 /passwd-path/passwd-ossfs -opasswd_file=/passwd-path/passwd-ossfs

 - max_stat_cache_size: specifies the maximum number of objects whose metadata can be cached.
 Default value: 1000.
-When a directory contains a large number of objects, you can set this option to accelerate object listing when you use the ls command to list objects.
-You can also set the value of this option to 0 to disable metadata caching.
+When a directory contains a large number of objects, you can adjust this option to accelerate object listing when you run the ls command to list objects.
+To disable metadata caching, you can set the value of this option to 0.

-- allow_other: authorizes other users to access the directory to which the bucket is attached, but not objects in the folder.
-To modify the access permission on the objects in the directory, you must use the chmod command.
+- allow_other: authorizes other users to access the directory to which the bucket is attached, but not objects in the directory.
+To modify the access permission on the objects in the directory, you must run the chmod command.
 No value is available for this option.
 To grant permissions to other users, use the -oallow_other option.

 - dbglevel: specifies the log level.
 Valid values: critical, error, warn, info, and debug.
 Default value: critical.
 For example, to enable info log collection, use the -odbglevel=info option.
 Logs are written to system logs.
 For example, in CentOS, logs are written to /var/log/messages.